India's vaccinations fall from peak as infections hit record

 As supplies tighten, India this week gave emergency authorisation to Russia's Sputnik V vaccine and imports to cover as many as 125 million people will start this month.

-The government has also urged Pfizer, Moderna and Johnson and Johnson to sell their shots to India and has made rules easier for them.
+The government has also urged Pfizer, Moderna (MRNA.O) and Johnson and Johnson (JNJ.N) to sell their shots to India and has made rules easier for them.

 India has also allowed biomedical research body Haffkine Institute, based in the western state of Maharashtra, to produce the home-grown shot Covaxin as developer Bharat Biotech struggles to boost its output.